How to Navigate ADA Compliance and Website Accessibility Lawsuits

 In addition to these four principles, WCAG 2.2 requirements are sorted into three levels of conformance:

-• Level A is the minimum requirement for accessibility and typically the easiest to fulfill.
+• Level A is the minimum requirement for accessibility and is typically the easiest to fulfill.

 • Level AA conformance results in a website that is accessible to most users.
 Level AA also includes all Level A criteria.

-• Level AAA is the highest level of accessibility and is the most difficult to fulfill.
-This level also contains criteria from Level A and Level AA.
-Most companies pick and choose Level AAA criteria to follow depending on their specific audience and their needs.
+• Level AAA is the highest level of accessibility and the most difficult to fulfill.
+It also contains criteria from Level A and Level AA.
+Most companies pick and choose Level AAA criteria to follow depending on their specific audience and needs.

-For organizations to be considered WCAG compliant, they need to meet Level AA guidelines.
+For organizations to be considered ADA compliant, they must meet Level AA guidelines.

 Stylized web browser with common accessibility errors highlighted.